paulaasoriano2/lab5-soa-paulaasoriano2/REPORT.md

 ### Channels and Router

-All numbers pass through numberChannel.
+There are two channels: oddChannel and evenChannel.
-A router directs them based on parity: even → evenChannel, odd → oddChannel.
+A router directs numbers based on parity: even → evenChannel, odd → oddChannel.

 ### Processing